Candy Containers do Double Duty!

 “…in the spring a young man's fancy lightly turns to thoughts of love…” or so says the line from Alfred, Lord Tennyson’s poem, “Locksley Hall.”
 For others, spring brings to mind many delicious opportunities for the eating and giving of chocolate—think Valentine’s Day, Easter, and Mothers’ Day, for starters…

-This spring, on March 1, the Cedar Falls Historical Society will kick off a new initiative called the Cabinet of Curiosities series.
+This spring, on March 1, 2017, the Cedar Falls Historical Society kicks off a new initiative called the Cabinet of Curiosities series.
 A collaborative effort between the Victorian Home Council and collectors in the community, the series aims to reach different audiences each season by bringing in new and interesting collections and programming to the Victorian Home.
 This spring, items in Terri and Brad DeHoff’s collection of antique candy containers will be featured.
 The collection will be on display in a cabinet in the Victorian Home’s kitchen until June.

 Terri and Brad have been actively searching for and collecting candy containers for about 20 years, although they have owned a number of their pieces for longer than that.
 Several were collected before the DeHoffs even knew what they really were.
 Over the years, they have amassed over 350 pieces ranging from papier-mâché rabbits to glass race cars and fire engines.
 All the pieces started off as intricate containers filled with candy, meant as gifts for children.
 They served a second purpose as well—once the candy had been eaten, the containers became nice little toys.
 Young girls collected sets of furniture for their dollhouses, young boys collected sets of cars and other vehicles.
 Pieces in Terri and Brad’s collection date from 1890 to 1950 and came mostly from antique shows, shops and eBay.